ytopt-team/ytopt/docs/tutorials/mmm-block/tutorial-mmm-block.md

 Now, we can run the following command to autotune our program:
 --evaluator flag sets which object used to evaluate models, --problem flag sets path to the Problem instance you want to use for the search, --max-evals flag sets the maximum number of evaluations, --learner flag sets the type of learner (surrogate model).

-`python -m ytopt.search.ambs --evaluator ray --problem ytopt.benchmark.xsbench-omp.xsbench.problem.Problem --max-evals=10 --learner RF
+`python -m ytopt.search.ambs --evaluator ray --problem ytopt.benchmark.mmm-block.mmm_problem.problem.Problem --max-evals=5 --learner RF
 `

 --------------